Constraining the weights of Stokes Polytopes using BCFW recursions for Phi^4: Summary and Discussion

+An important question that arises from our analysis is, whether the absence of the residue at infinity in a given QFT, guarantees that the full tree-level amplitudes of the theory, which captures all the factorization channels, can be determined from a single positive geometry corresponding to a specific polytope in the kinematic subspace?
+As we saw from our analysis that this is not the case for the tree-level $\phi^4$ amplitudes, and hence it required a weighted sum over positive geometries.
+It would also be interesting to investigate this for polynomial interactions of type $\lambda_3 \phi^3 + \lambda_4 \phi^4$, which are determined by a weighted sum over certain positive geometries known as the Accordiohedron \cite{5,14}.

-A shortcoming of our analysis was that we could not derive an explicit formula for the higher-point weights.
-One of the limiting factors was that there does not exist a general method to count the number of primitive Stokes polytopes for dimensions greater than three.
-However, despite this limitation, we could make a general statement about the weights in our proof in section \ref{sec:4}, which is a powerful result.
-Also, the computation of $\alpha_n^Q$ relied on the correct factorization of the amplitudes at the poles $\widehat{P}=0$.
-This is a step back from the Amplituhedron program, where the geometry of the polytopes is sufficient to determine the amplitudes fully.
-Further, we believe that the extension of the `BCFW'-type recursion relations for $\phi^3$ amplitudes, as presented in \cite{12,13,14}, to $\phi^4$ amplitudes can help to fix the weights by purely geometrical inputs.
-A key feature of these recursion relations is the fact that the $\phi^3$ amplitudes factorize at the poles in correspondence with the geometric factorization of the associahedron $\mathcal{A}_{n}$.
-However, the extension to $\phi^4$ is not immediately evident. \\[5pt] \\ \textbf{Acknowledgements} \\[3pt] We are extremely thankful to Alok Laddha for suggesting the problem and for enormously useful discussions on the topic.
-We are thankful to Dileep Jatkar and PB Aneesh for going through the draft and for providing valuable comments.
+A shortcoming of our analysis was that an explicit formula for the higher-point weights is still missing.
+One of the limiting factors was that there does not exist a general method to count the number of primitive Stokes polytopes for dimensions higher than three.
+However, despite this limitation, we could make a general statement about the weights in our proof in section \ref{sec:4}.
+Also, the computation of $\alpha_n^Q$ relied on the correct factorization of the amplitudes at the `BCFW' poles, $\widehat{P}=0$.
+This is a step back from the Amplituhedron program, where the geometry of the polytopes is sufficient to completely determine the amplitudes.
+Further, we believe that the extension of the `BCFW'-type recursion relations for $\phi^3$ amplitudes, as presented in \cite{15,16,17}, to $\phi^4$ amplitudes \cite{18} can help answer the questions posed above.
+We plan to address these questions in our future work. \\[5pt] \\ \textbf{Acknowledgements} \\ \\ We are extremely thankful to Alok Laddha for suggesting the problem, for numerously stimulating discussions on the topic and comments on the draft.
+We are also thankful to Dileep Jatkar and PB Aneesh for going through the draft and for providing valuable comments.
 We would like to thank the Chennai Mathematical Institute, Chennai, for the hospitality provided during the completion of this project.